temporary-simon/Anoerak/README.md

   public function enjoyMyfamily(): array
   {
     return [
       'What I mean' => 'As a father since october 2022, I intend to see my son growing up and spend as much time as I can with him and his mother.
 COVID-19 taught us that we don\'t need to spend hours commuting, gathering in offices to do the exact same thing we can do from home.',
       'What it means' => 'As mentioned in the desired locations for my future job, I\'ll consider a position only if we can work remotely.'
     ];
   }

   public function practiceHobbies(): array
   {
     return [
       'Yoga' => 'Since 2012, I practice at least 3 times a week and teach AcroYoga every Tuesday evening.', 'Hiking' => 'Once a week, we go for a hike.
 We long for something different every week if possible and really look forward for this family time.'
-                'Video Games' => 'I've been playing videos games since my parents brought back home our first Amstrad 6128+...
-Yup, I'm that old :).
-Since then, I've been playing mostly on console but I've switched to
+      'Video Games' => 'I\'ve been playing videos games since my parents brought back home our first Amstrad 6128+...
+Yup, I\'m that old :).
+Since then, I\'ve been playing mostly on console but I\'ve switched to
        PC in 2021 and enjoy it a lot.
-I play all sort of game even if right now, I'm playing a lot of DayZ, The Last of Us and Hunt:Showdown.'
+I play all sort of games but at the moment, I play a lot of DayZ, The Last of Us and Hunt:Showdown.'
     ];
   }
 }
 ````